juo-zinc/auth-session-csrf-review/docs/REPORT.md

 ## 1. Executive summary

-A short, evidence-driven review was performed focusing on authentication token handling, cookie attributes, and CSRF-related controls for a representative state-changing endpoint.
+A short, evidence-driven review was performed focusing on authentication token handling, cookie attributes, and CSRF-related controls for a representative state-changing endpoint `POST /api/BasketItems`.

 Key observations:
 - The application returns a JWT in the login response body and subsequent API calls use `Authorization: Bearer <token>`.
 - After login, a `token` cookie is visible in the browser.
 The login response does not set cookies via `Set-Cookie`, suggesting client-side persistence of the token (e.g., JavaScript writing the token into a cookie).
 - For `/api/BasketItems`, requests succeed even when `X-XSRF-TOKEN` is modified or omitted.
 In the observed flow, the endpoint still requires a valid `Authorization` header, which reduces the likelihood of classical browser-based CSRF for this endpoint under the tested conditions.

-Overall risk posture (in this observed flow):
+Summary (in this observed flow):
 - Primary risk concentrates on token exposure and client-side token storage.
 - XSRF enforcement appears ineffective for the tested endpoint, but exploitability is constrained by the requirement for an explicit bearer token.